-Which picture formats, minimum number of skipped pictures, and algorithm options can be accepted by the decoder is determined during the capability exchange using Recommendation H.245.
-After that, the encoder is free to transmit anything which is in line with the decoder's capability.
-Decoders which indicate capability for a particular algorithm option shall also be capable of accepting video bit streams which do not make use of that option.
+Which picture formats, minimum number of skipped pictures and algorithm options can be accepted by the receiver is determined during the capability exchange using H.245.
+After that, the transmitter is free to open any video LC which is in line with the receiver's capability.
+Receivers which indicate capability for a particular algorithm option shall also be capable of accepting video bitstreams which do not make use of that option as specified in Recommendation H.245.

-When each video logical channel is opened, the maximum operating mode to be used on that channel is signalled to the receiver.
-The picture header within the video bit stream indicates which mode is actually used for each picture, within the stated maximum.
-Receivers may signal, via Recommendation H.245, a preference for a certain mode.
+When each video logical channel is opened, all supported operating modes for that channel are signalled to the receiver via H.245.
+The picture header within the video bitstream indicates which mode is actually used for each picture, within the capabilities stated in the OpenLogicalChannel message.
+Receivers may signal, via H.245, a preference for a certain mode.